mcneel/developer.rhino3d.com/_guide_topics/rhinodevdocs/how_this_site_works.md

 * **title**: This is the title of the page.
 This is the html page title.
 * **order**: The relative sort-order of this page in any collection of pages.

-TODO: What about pages with permalinks?

 #### Guides
 {: .toc-subheader }

 Guides are contained in the `/_guide_topics/` directory.
 This very document you are reading is a Guide.

 To create a new guide, simply create a new markdown file and place it in the `/_guide_topics/` folder.
-The file must have a .md file extension and begin with some YAML that is used to determine what it is and where it should be placed on the site.
+The file must have a `.md` file extension and begin with some YAML that is used to determine what it is and where it should be placed on the site.

 Here is an example of the YAML for this guide: